Programming

 Year-round, we offer individual and small group consultations on any teaching and learning topic.
 We provide formative feedback on teaching, course design and lesson planning guidance, suggestions for how to equitably engage and assess students, and ideas for how to address various other challenges that may arise in the learning environment—whether face to face or online.
 Everyone involved with instruction in our community is welcome to request a consultation, please contact us at teaching@missouri.edu for more information or visit our events page to schedule an appointment https://tlcmu.libcal.com/

-Inclusive Teaching Offerings
+Teaching for Learning Effectiveness Offerings

 Communities of Practice